-Hello Guys today I will explain what is V8 engine and how it works.
-V8 engine get their names from having a cylinder block in shape of a “V”.
-With four-cylinder in one side and 4 in another.
+Hello, Guys today I will explain what is V8 engine and how it works.
+V8 engine gets their names from having a cylinder block in the shape of a “V”.
+With four-cylinder on one side and 4 on another.
 All 8 pistons ride on the same crankshaft.
-The piston are arranged opposite to each other like 1 and 2 are opposite to each other.
+The piston is arranged opposite to each other like 1 and 2 are opposite to each other.

 To know how petrol or diesel engine works click here, and to know how valves work click here.
-The difference in inline engine and a V engine is you need to balance the engine and maintain a center of gravity.
-We balance the engine by adding weight to crankshaft.
+The difference between an inline engine and a V engine is you need to balance the engine and maintain a centre of gravity.
+We balance the engine by adding weight to the crankshaft.
 There is 2 piston in every one crankshaft bearing.

-When one piston reaches top the counter balance is directly opposite to it and balances the force, and as it rotates another 90° it balance other piston connected to it.
-With another 90° rotation the first piston has reached the bottom and the counter weight balance the downward force with an upward force, it is repeated for the second piston.
-The weights are balance the rocking movement from the pistons movement.
+When one piston reaches the top the counterbalance is directly opposite to it and balances the force, and as it rotates another 90° it balances other piston connected to it.
+With another 90° rotation the first piston has reached the bottom and the counterweight balance the downward force with an upward force, it is repeated for the second piston.
+The weights balance the rocking movement from the movement of the pistons.

 Types of Crankshaft